winsvold/js-utils/CONTRIBUTE.md

-# Small utility-library in ts for reusable code in Biblioteksentralens frontend-apps

 ## Develop

 You have to use yarn for `"link:.."`-syntax in package.json to work.
 Don't have yarn installed?
 Just run `npm i -g yarn`